mopioid/Borderlands-Twitch-Integration/README.md

 4. Chatbot should provide a dialog confirming that the script has been installed, and Borderlands Integration should appear in your list of scripts. ![Installed Borderlands Twitch Integration](https://i.imgur.com/Kc0w7La.png)

 5. If you would like to configure the overlay in your streaming software, [follow the instructions here on doing so](https://github.com/StreamlabsSupport/Streamlabs-Chatbot/wiki/Script-overlays).

+## Usage

+Borderlands Twitch Integration begins when the "Enabled" checkbox is checked next to it in the list of Chatbot Scripts.
+During this initial voting cycle, a random modifier is applied (chosen from the list of all enabled modifiers).

+At the start of each voting cycle, the voting cycle clock begins counting down.
+The bot announces the winning modifier in chat, followed by the new list of candidates to vote on, as well as voting instructions.
+Users may begin voting immediately.
+The stream overlay is continuously updated with the currently active modifier, the current modifier candidates, and the live voting timer.

+In the event of a tie at the end of a voting cycle, a random modifier is select from the list of forerunners.

+Borderlands Twitch Integration is turned off by unchecking the same "Enabled" box used to turn it on.

+While Borderlands Twitch Integration is running, four buttons are provided in script's UI in Chatbot:

+* __Pause Modifier__: Temporarily disable the currently active modifier, and pause the voting timer.
+Users may still vote on the next modifier while the current one is paused.

+* __Unpause Modifier__: Reapply the current modifier if it has been paused, and resume counting down the voting timer.

+* __Skip Modifier__: End the current voting cycle early, select a new winning modifier, and begin the next voting cycle.

+* __Reapply Modifier__: In the event of a malfunction (e.g. needing to relaunch the game), resend the current modifier to the game to ensure it is fully applied.